 Two women stood a few yards away at the edge of the field, watching them.
 “Rett has made remarkable progress the past few months,” Bethany Solace observed.
 “I admit I had reservations about your plan to bring him to Dagr.”

 Bet smiled.
-“Every once in a while he calls me ‘Ma’ though he makes it clear I am not his mother.
+“Every once in a while he forgets himself and calls me ‘Ma’ though he makes it clear I am not his mother.
 There are still some rough spots, but he’s starting to trust me more.
 Or rather, he’s starting to trust that I can handle myself against magic if he loses his temper.”

 Arete frowned.
 “Does that happen often?”